skyway/skyway.github.io/en/js-tutorial.md

 ```

-## Calling/Disconnecting/Receiving Process
+## Calling, Disconnecting and Receiving calls
 {: #call-event }

-Add processes to call/disconnect/receive.
+### Call

-### Calling Process
+Call the partner when the Call button is clicked.

-If you click the Call button, a call is made to the partner.
+Use the `peer.call()` function to start the call.
+Specify the PeerID of the partner and your own mediaStream as arguments.
-Use `peer.call()` to set the PeerID of the partner and your own localStream to the parameter , and call.
+The PeerID of the partner to connect must be obtained by some other means (email, SMS, etc).
-The PeerID of the partner to connect should be obtained separately by some means.
+`peer.call()` returns a `MediaConnection` object which we'll assign to the variable `call`.
-As Call object will be returned after the call, set a necessary EventListener.
+Set the necessary event handlers on `call`.
-Details of `setupCallEventHandlers` will be explained later.
+Details of what we do `setupCallEventHandlers` will be explained later.

 *JavaScript*
 {: .lang}